Kevin-Kinyanjui/Phase-1-final-project/README.md

 The Mental Awareness Day app is licensed under the MIT License.

 ## Copyright
-The project is the rightful property Kevin Kinyanjui.
+The project is the rightful property of Kevin Kinyanjui.
-© 2023 Kevin Kinyanjui limited .
+© 2023 Kevin Kinyanjui limited.
 All rights reserved.